Race Day Details

 General

-Arrive by 8 am for the 9 am start.
-We recommend starting with dropping your boat off on the east side of Mosquito Brook Road at the paddle start, and then continuing on to the Mosquito Brook Trailhead to park and set up your bike transition.
+Arrive by 8 am on July 25th for the 9 am start.
+We recommend first dropping your boat off on the east side of Mosquito Brook Road at the paddle start, and then continuing to the Mosquito Brook Trailhead to park and set up your bike transition.
+Prepare anything you need for the paddle/run transition (shoes, water, fuel) and bring it on your paddle in a labeled dry bag.
 You will get shuttled from the Mosquito Brook Trailhead to the paddle start.

 It is highly recommended that you have the MyUSNG app downloaded to your phone (iPhone) or a similar app for Android.
 This provides standard co-ordinates of your location in the event of an emergency.
+If at any time you need to retire from the race, you must notify a volunteer.

 Part 1, Paddle